REIT in Canada

-- REITs in Canada are trusts that own passive real estate holdings
+- REITs in Canada are trusts that own passive income generating real estate holdings.

-- The REIT in Canada is controlled by and started with a declaration of trust.
-The REIT's trustees maintain legal ownership of and administer the trust properties on behalf of the REIT's unitholders.
+- REIT's in Canada is controlled by and started with a declaration of trust.
+The REIT's trustees maintain legal ownership of, and administer the trust properties on behalf of the REIT's unitholders.

-- Trustees of a REIT in Canada are typically subject to fiduciary requirements comparable to those imposed on corporate directors.
+- Trustees of REITs in Canada are subject to fiduciary requirements comparable to those imposed on corporate directors.

 - There is no law regulating a REIT's corporate structure.
 However, contract law and trust law principles apply.